 The Testing Center provides testing services to meet a wide range of needs.
 The Testing Center assesses students' basic skills for planning successful academic programs through the administration of the Texas Success Initiative (TSI) Assessment.
 As a support for Grayson College students and faculty, the Testing Center administers makeup exams and exams for internet and hybrid courses.
 Testing services are extended to the community by the administration of Pearson Vue academic and IT examinations (including GED exams), ACT exams, CLEP (College Level Equivalency Program) exams, Prometric's Automobile Service Excellence exams, FISDAP (EMT Entrance Exam) and by providing proctoring services for other colleges/universities/agencies.
 The Testing Center assists GC programs by administering admissions/certification exams such as the HESI Admissions Exam for Associate Degree Nursing, Vocational Nursing, and Radiology programs and TCOLE (Texas Commission on Law Enforcement) exams.
-Additional services for Students with Disabilities.
+Additional services include the administration of tests for students with testing accommodations approved by the Coordinator of Services for Students with Disabilities.
 Testing Center staff may be able to provide copies of past scores or information on obtaining score reports.
 Testing services are located in the Success Centers on the Main and South Campuses.
 The Testing Center is certified by the National College Testing Association and follows the NCTA standards and guidelines.